DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/05-deployment/homework.md

 You'll need to use it (see Question 5 for an example).

-This image is based on `python:3.8.12-slim` and has a logistic regression model (a different one) as well a dictionary vectorizer backed in.
+This image is based on `python:3.8.12-slim` and has a logistic regression model (a different one) as well a dictionary vectorizer inside.

 This is how the Dockerfile for this image looks like: